|

 almost as long as their bodies and are the propelling powers behind their

+seasonal migration which can take them several thousand kilometers.
 Their mysterious life cycle, their leathery skin-shell that is prone to

 infection, and their vulnerability to marine pollution and commercial fisheries make leatherback turtles a difficult species to raise and to